ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/manual.markdown

 {NOTE:Port in Use}

 In some cases the port might be in use, this will prevent the Server from starting with "address in use" error (`EADDRINUSE`).
-For a list of IPs and ports already in use on your machine, run `netstat -a` in the command line.
+For a list of IPs and ports already in use on your machine, enter `netstat -a` in the command line.

 {NOTE/}